erika-dalmagro/task-manager/README.md

         php artisan key:generate
         ```
     * **Configure your Database in `.env`:**
-        Open the `.env` file and set your database details.
+        Open the `.env` file and set your database details
         ```env
         DB_CONNECTION=pgsql
         DB_HOST=127.0.0.1